strawstack/NorthStar/README.md

 # Also...

 This doesn't just work for Advent of Code. `NorthStar` can connect any two tabs.
 Replace the `return` statement in `step 5` to have a tab execute arbitrary code with access to the `DOM` when sending a response to other tabs that connect to it.

+# ...And Also...

+The two tabs don't have to be on the same computer or in the same local network.
+Run `step 5`, get the `peer_id`, and then run `step 7` on any other computer!